awatson1978/MSIB32500/lectures/lecture2.md

 ![CloudComputing](https://github.com/MScBiomedicalInformatics/MSIB32500/blob/master/cheatsheets/CloudComputing.jpeg)

-Cloud Computing: Computing and software resources that are delivered on demand, as service.
+Cloud Computing: on-demand access to a shared pool of configurable computing resources

 Software as a Service (SaaS) applications are hosted by a vendor and made available to customers over the Internet